fleschutz/PowerShell/Docs/list-bluetooth-devices.md

 ## list-bluetooth-devices.ps1 - Lists all Bluetooth devices

-This script lists all Bluetooth devices.
+This PowerShell script lists all Bluetooth devices.

 ## Parameters
 ```powershell